What is credit card processing?

 - You will then send a batch of approved transactions for settlement (for example, at the end of each business day).
 At that point, your customers’ accounts will be charged and the transaction amounts (less processing, interchange and other fees) will be sent to your bank account.

-Customers and merchants alike tend to take this technology for granted, so even short delays can cause big annoyances.
+Customers and merchants alike tend to take this payment technology for granted, so even short delays can cause big annoyances.

 The challenge of processing thousands of transactions, quickly and safely